-Chick-Fil-A employee honored for saving mother, child from carjacking suspect
+Chick-fil-A employee honored for saving mother, child from carjacking suspect

 Gordon kept Branch on the ground until deputies arrived on the scene.
 Witnesses recorded the incident and the video quickly went viral across the nation.

 Gordon said the tackle was the second run-in he had with Branch.
-A moment earlier, Gordon ran him off from trying to steal a woman’s keys in the drive-thru line.
+A moment earlier, Gordon said he ran him off from trying to steal a woman’s keys in the drive-thru line.

 Branch did get a swing on Gordon, hitting him on his chin.
 The day-shift manager was back at work the next day serving sandwiches with a smile.